 Address: 581 Niagara Stone Road, NOTL

 A stunning modern building sits in the middle of its vineyards.
 Stratus is known as one of the few pump-free wineries in the world.
 Going against the grain, they use gravity to transport wine to barrels which draws less energy.
-Environmental impact is important to this winery where they aspire to be one of the world’s most sustainable wineries.
+Environmental impact is important to this winery which aspires to be one of the world’s most sustainable wineries.

 Go to Stratus Vineyards for: